 Because those twin chains run out of the material path, they last longer and run more efficiently.
 The twin chain design also allows technicians to change curve wear strips without opening the conveyor—not that they’ll need to change them often.
-Our conveyors have moved high volumes of DDG continuously for a year without the wear strips needing replaced.
+Our conveyors have moved high volumes of DDGS continuously for a year without the wear strips needing replaced.

 A second way we’ve differentiated our design from other conveyors is our conveyors’ sturdiness.
 We build strong conveyors so they require fewer structural supports and therefore take up less floor space.
 We can also engineer our conveyors up to vertical conveyance angles—something unmatched in the industry.
 That means our conveyors can fit in tight spaces that other designs simply cannot work.